jclehner/nmrpflash/README.md

 your router's MAC address.
 It's also entirely possible that your device does not support the NMRP protocol.

+###### Timeout while waiting for 0x04.

+After a successful file upload, `nmrpflash` waits for up to 60 seconds for an answer from your device.
+You can increase this by specifying a longer timeout using `-T` switch (argument is in milliseconds).

+It's entirely possible that the image was flashed successfully, but the operation took longer than 60 seconds.

 ### Building and installing
 ###### Linux, Mac OS X, BSDs